 Bahlul Lodi laid the foundation of the Lodi Dynasty.
 From 1451 to the year 1489, he was in power.

-From the year 1451 to 1526, Lodi dynasty reigned.
+The reign of the Lodi dynasty lasted from the year 1451 to 1526.
 The dynasty is named after an Afghan tribe known as Lodi.
 This dynasty took over the Sayyid Dynasty.
 The Lodhi dynasty was the last dynasty that ruled the Sultanate of Delhi.

 You are probably wondering Who Was Bahlol Lodhi and what his reign and conquests were?
 Read on to find your answers and unravel the mysteries of the Old Delhi Sultanate.
 In this article, we’ll look at his reign, administration, and conquests, and then, we’ll discuss how he became one of the greatest Mughal Rulers of the 13th century.